eliemichel/LearnWebGPU/next/getting-started/the-command-queue.md

 Different timelines
 -------------------

-One thing important to keep in mind when doing graphics programming: we have **two processors running simultaneously**.
+One important thing to keep in mind when doing graphics programming: we have **two processors running simultaneously**.
 One of them is the CPU, also known as *host*, and the other one is the GPU, or *device*.
 There are two rules:

  1. **The code we write runs on the CPU**, and some of it triggers operations on the GPU.
 The only exception are *shaders*, which actually run on GPU.
  2. Processors are "**far away**", meaning that communicating between them takes time.

 They are not too far, but for high performance applications like real time graphics, this matters.
 In advanced pipelines, rendering a frame may involve thousands or tens of thousands of commands running on the GPU.

 As a consequence, we cannot afford to send the commands one by one from the CPU and wait for a response after each one.
 Instead, commands intended for the GPU are batched and fired through a **command queue**.
-The GPU consumes this queue whenever it is ready, and this way processors minimize the time spend idling for their sibling to respond.
+The GPU consumes this queue whenever it is ready, and this way processors minimize the time spent idling for their sibling to respond.

 The CPU-side of your program, i.e., the C++ code that you write, lives in the **Content timeline**.
-The other side of the command queue is the **Queue timeline**, running on the GPU.
+The other side of the command queue is in the **Queue timeline**, running on the GPU.

 ```{note}
 There is also a **Device timeline** defined in [WebGPU's documentation](https://www.w3.org/TR/webgpu/#programming-model-timelines).
 It corresponds to the GPU operations for which our code actually waits for an immediate answer (called "synchronous" calls), but unlike the JavaScript API, it is roughly the same as the content timeline in our C++ case.